Fort Zeelandia (Taiwan): Koxinga's conquering and the Dutch surrender

 On 30 April 1661, Ming dynasty-loyalist Koxinga laid siege to the fortress (defended by 2,000 Dutch soldiers) with 400 warships and 25,000 men.
 After nine months and the loss of 1,600 Dutch lives, the Dutch surrendered on 1 February 1662, when it became clear that no reinforcements were forthcoming from Batavia (present day Jakarta, Java, Indonesia) and when the defenders ran short of fresh water.

 Under the Koxinga-Dutch Treaty (1662) signed on 1 February between Koxinga and Frederick Coyett, the Dutch governor, the Dutch surrendered the Fortress and left all goods and VOC property behind.
 In return, all officials, soldiers and civilians were free to leave with their personal belongings and supplies.

 On 9 February, Coyett officially surrendered the fort and led the remaining Dutch forces and civilians back to Batavia by sea, ending 38 years of Dutch colonial rule.

 After the siege, Koxinga took Antonius Hambroek's teenage daughter as a concubine.
-Other Dutch women were sold to Chinese soldiers to become their concubines.
+Other Dutch (or part Dutch) women were sold to Chinese soldiers to become their concubines.

 Features

 Design and layout

-Fort Zeelandia included an “inner fort” and an “outer fort”.
-The inner fort was a square and 3-layer construction.
+Fort Zeelandia included an "inner fort" and an "outer fort".
+The inner fort was a square, three-layer construction.
 The lowest was for storage of ammunition and food.
 The second features a blank wall.
-The middle part of each side has a semicircle protruding barrack to strengthen the defense.
+The middle part of each side has a semicircular protruding barrack to strengthen the defense.
 Above the third story was the administrative center, including offices, garrison and church, all of them independent structures.
-There were walls on the periphery, with protruding bastion on each of the four corners, armed with cannons; a watch tower was set at the southwest bastion.
+There were walls on the periphery, with a protruding bastion on each of the four corners, armed with cannons; a watch tower was set at the southwest bastion.

-The one-story outer fort was a rectangular fort, with bastions on the northwest and southwest corners, armed with several cannons.
-Inside the outer fort were residences, hospital and houses; the plaza was the commercial area.
+The one-story outer fort was rectangular, with bastions on the northwest and southwest corners, armed with several cannons.
+Inside the outer fort were residences, a hospital and houses; the plaza was the commercial area.